ccp-codima/2020-02-20-lancaster/README.md

 This repository is The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.

+Why not to use this repository to demonstrate collaboration?

 1. Please *do not fork this repository directly on GitHub.*
     Instead, please use GitHub's importer following [the instructions below](#creating-a-repository) to copy this `workshop-template` repository and customize it for your workshop.